Norman Solomon: Writer and media critic

+Solomon’s fourteenth book, The Blue Road to Trump Hell: How Corporate Democrats Paved the Way for Autocracy, was published in December 2025.
+With cartoons by Pulitzer Prize-wining political cartoonist Matt Wuerker, the book includes Solomon’s columns over a nine-year period.
+Solomon wrote in the book’s introduction: “The Democratic Party enabled Donald Trump to become president twice because of repetition compulsions that still plague the top echelons of the party—undermining its potential to end the real-life nightmare of MAGA control over the federal government.
+This book scrutinizes how the behavior of many Democrats assisted Trump’s electoral triumphs.
+That scrutiny is important not only for clarity about the past.
+It also makes possible a focus on ways that such failures can be avoided in the future.
+The Blue Road to Trump Hell is lined with warning signs that Democratic Party leaders and mass media routinely denied or ignored.
+I wrote the chapters from 2016 to 2024 in real time.
+Nothing has been revised for hindsight.”

 Solomon is the founder and executive director of the Institute for Public Accuracy, an organization founded in 1997 "as a national consortium of independent public-policy researchers, analysts and activists."
 According to its web site, the mission of IPA is to increase "the reach and capacity of progressive and grassroots organizations (at no cost to them) to address public policy by getting them and their ideas into the mainstream media".

 Peace missions to Iraq

 As Executive Director of the Institute for Public Accuracy—which challenged Bush administration claims that Iraq possessed weapons of mass destruction—Solomon organized and led missions to Baghdad, seeking to avert the impending U.S. invasion.
 In mid-September 2002, he went with Congressman Nick Rahall (D-W.VA), former Senator James Abourezk (D-SD), and Conscience International President James Jennings to Baghdad, where they met with top officials of the Iraqi government, including Foreign Minister Tariq Aziz.
 Days later, Iraq gave a green light for UN inspectors to return to the country.
 In December 2002, Solomon accompanied actor and director Sean Penn to Baghdad in another attempt to foster dialogue and prevent a U.S.-led attack.